 3. Put pie plate on baking sheet in the oven.
 Reduce oven temp to 350 F. Pour the pumpkin mixture into the crust and bake for 30 to 40 minutes until the middle "shakes like Jell-O." Cool, and serve.

-You have read this article food / halloween / pumpkin pie / thanksgiving with the title pumpkin pie, the real deal..
-You can bookmark this page URL http://newbieny.blogspot.com/2012/10/pumpkin-pie-real-deal.html.
+with the title pumpkin pie, the real deal..
+You can bookmark this page URL https://newbieny.blogspot.com/2012/10/pumpkin-pie-real-deal.html.
 Thanks!

 No comment for "pumpkin pie, the real deal."